cu-mkp/research-teaching-companion/content/resources/activity-sheets/breadmolding-student-activity-sheet.md

 ### Additional sources to explore on the uses of bread in the early modern workshop

-If you have time, search in other sources for other uses made of bread in the workshop:
+If you have time, search in additional primary sources for other uses of bread in the workshop:

--   Alessio Piemontese, *Book of Secrets* (1555); various English versions on EEBO; French versions on Gallica; Italian versions...
+-   Alessio Piemontese, *Book of Secrets* (1555); various English versions on EEBO; French versions on Gallica; Italian versions in rare book collections

 -   (For English: Search for Ruscelli, Girolamo, *The secretes of the reuerende Maister Alexis of Piemount Containyng excellent remedies against diuers diseases, woundes, and other accidents, with the manner to make distillations, parfumes, confitures, diynges, colours, fusions and meltynges. ...
 Translated out of Frenche into Englishe, by Wyllyam Warde* (1558).